dbdespot/pysewer/README.md

 ## Installation

 Currently the installation is easiest managed via Anaconda.
 Anaconda 3 can be downloaded [here.](https://www.anaconda.com/products/individual).
 The package is tested with Python 3.10.6.
 We recommend using a conda environment to manage the installation of GDAL and other dependencies given the difficulty of installing GDAL using pip.
+Therefore we urge to first create a new conda environment and install the required packages.

+**Please use conda to install GDAL, it is the easiest way to install GDAL**

 ### Quick-start installation